bassmanitram/actions-for-nautilus/README.md

 * structuring context menu items for Nautilus File Manager selections including nested sub menus
 * filtering the displayed items based on:
   * number of files in the selection,
   * mimetypes of the selected files (matching and non-matching conditions supported, as well as mimetype globs)
   * basic filetypes of the selected files - e.g. 'file', 'directory', 'symbolic-link' ... - (matching and non-matching conditions supported)
+  * full path pattern matching, expressed as glob patterns or regular expressions, again with support for matching and non-matching conditions
 * execution of an arbitrary command/script when a menu item is activated, with the same "PLURAL" and "SINGULAR" semantics as the `filemanager/nautilus-actions` project